Why Sifnos is Worth Visiting: 7 Reasons for 2026

 View of Kamares bay on Sifnos.
-Boats float in the amazingly bright blue water with mountains in the distance.
+Boats float in the amazingly bright blue and turquoise water with mountains in the distance.
+Kamares is one of the reasons why Sifnos is worth visiting.

 Two Empty Passports contains affiliate links and is a member of Amazon Services LLC Program.
 If you decide to purchase through these links, we may receive a small commission at no additional cost to you.
 Read our disclaimer for more information.

 The beautiful landscape of Sifnos.
-Beautiful white towns are sprinkled among the tiered farm land.
+There are tiny white towns sprinkled among the tiered farm land with the blue Aegean Sea in the distance.

 Despite visiting in July, when crowds flock to Greek islands in search of sand and sea, Sifnos was surprisingly quiet.